jeremytammik/tbc/a/1969_chain_idling.md

 No need for async anything, just create an external event X, raise the event when func1 and func2 have completed, and execute func3 in the external event X handler.
 No Idling needed, no async needed.

-**Response:** Oh maybe I need to learn more about how async works in C# if its different than JS development.
+**Response:** Oh maybe I need to learn more about how async works in C# if it's different than JS development.

 I would expect that if run func1 and func2 without the await flag, func2 will start before func1 has completed and the external event will be raised before func1 and func2 are completed.
 This would not work for my code since I would be trying to run code before the authentication step (func1) is completed.